Genomic-Medicine-Linkoping/JASEN/README.md

 In case `sudo: singularity: command not found` error is encountered, follow [these instructions](https://sylabs.io/guides/2.5/user-guide/troubleshooting.html#error-running-singularity-with-sudo 'Error running singularity with sudo').

-### Create Singularity containers
+### Build the main Singularity image

 ```bash
 make build_sif
 ```

-Note: Building of the container requires sudo privileges.
+Note: Building of the image requires sudo privileges.

 This command creates one singularity image which is used in the pipeline.
 It is `jasen_<date>.sif`.
 It is used in all processes except in `build_report` (building the final html report).
-For that is used singularity [image](https://cloud.sylabs.io/library/ljmesi/default/jasen_tidyverse.sif) hosted on sylabs cloud library. `Singularity_tidyverse` image in `container/` directory was used to build this image.
+For creating a final report is used another singularity [image](https://cloud.sylabs.io/library/ljmesi/default/jasen_tidyverse.sif) hosted on sylabs cloud library. `Singularity_tidyverse` image in `container/` directory was used to build this image.

 ### Download reference genomes and create prodigal training files